Rights, Permissions, and Reproductions Framework

 The right of publicity is a person’s right to control, and profit from, the use of a name, image, and likeness.
 This means that any use of a person’s name, image, or likeness for commercial gain is not permitted without consent.
 Rights of publicity are governed by state laws; for example, the Ohio Revised Code Chapter 2741 governs rights of publicity in the state of Ohio.

 In receiving a reproduction from the Special Collections, the requestor assumes all responsibility for infringement of copyright or other rights in their use of the material.
 The requestor must agree to defend, indemnify, and hold harmless the Special Collections, the University Libraries, Bowling Green State University, and its Trustees, officers, agents, and employees, from and against any and all liabilities, losses, demands, penalties, costs, expenses, attorneys’ fees, lawsuits, fines, judgments, or causes of actions, including but not limited to claims relating to infringement of copyright, trademark, invasion of rights of privacy or publicity, or libel that arise either directly or indirectly from any use by the requestor of the images and/or materials provided by the Special Collections, University Libraries, Bowling Green State University, and its Trustees, officers, agents, or employees.

-This policy has been adapted with appreciation from those of the Beinecke Rare Book & Manuscript Library, Yale University Library; Cornell University Library; Northwestern University Libraries; and the Special Collections & Archives, University Libraries, UNLV.
+This framework has been adapted with appreciation from those of the Beinecke Rare Book & Manuscript Library, Yale University Library; Cornell University Library; Northwestern University Libraries; and the Special Collections & Archives, University Libraries, UNLV.